Lori Schneider, MD

 If you have noticed a tremor, stiffness, or your movements are slowed, you may have Parkinson’s disease.
-At Lakeside Neurology in Cornelius, North Carolina, Lori Schneider, MD, a board-certified neurologist, offers comprehensive diagnostic services and customized treatment plans that focus on holistic therapies.
+At Lakeside Neurology and Wellness Center in Cornelius, North Carolina, Lori Schneider, MD, a board-certified neurologist, offers comprehensive diagnostic services and customized treatment plans that focus on holistic therapies.
 Dr. Schneider works closely with you to reduce symptoms of Parkinson’s disease and keep you independent.
-To find out more about Parkinson’s disease treatment, call Lakeside Neurology, or request an appointment online today.
+To find out more about Parkinson’s disease treatment, call Lakeside Neurology and Wellness Center, or request an appointment online today.

 Parkinson’s disease is a progressive disorder of your nervous system that affects your movements.
 The root cause of Parkinson’s disease isn’t well understood, but your genetic background and environment may play a role.

 The disease is the result of the death of certain nerve cells in your brain.
 As the cells die off, levels of the chemical messenger dopamine begin to decrease.
 This decrease of dopamine causes abnormal activity in your brain that leads to common symptoms of Parkinson’s disease.

 In the early stages of Parkinson’s disease, you may notice tremors that begin in your hands.
 As the disease progresses, you may develop symptoms like:

 - Rigid muscles

 - Difficulties with unconscious movements (e.g., blinking, smiling)

 You may also experience changes in your speech, such as increased slurring or hesitation before you speak.

 As your condition worsens without treatment, you’re at increased risk for additional complications, including emotional changes, swallowing issues, sleep disorders, and chronic fatigue.